MIT-LCP/mimic-website/content/en/docs/IV/modules/hosp/microbiologyevents.md

 {{% include "/static/include/hadm_id.md" %}}

+### `micro_specimen_id`

+Uniquely denoted the specimen from which the microbiology measurement was made.
+Most microbiology measurements are made on patient derived samples (specimens) such as blood, urine, and so on.
+Often multiple measurements are made on the same sample.
+The `micro_specimen_id` will group measurements made on the same sample, e.g. organisms which grew from the same blood sample.

+### `order_provider_id`

+`order_provider_id` provides an anonymous identifier for the provider who ordered the microbiology test.
+{{% include "/static/include/provider_id.md" %}}

 ## `chartdate`, `charttime`

 `charttime` records the time at which an observation was charted, and is usually the closest proxy to the time the data was actually measured.